-I got this amazing slow cooker pork tenderloin recipe from my sister-in-law Carol.
+I got this amazing slow cooker pork tenderloin recipe from my sister-in-law, Carol.
 I can always count on her to have great recipes with perfect instructions at her fingertips.
-She is the most organized person I know and is always willing to help.
+She is the most organized person I know and is always willing to lend a hand. (love her!)

 I made two promises to myself recently.
-I want to try using some new foods, especially meats other than beef, and I want to make better use of my slow cooker.
+I want to try new foods, especially meats other than beef, and make better use of my slow cooker.
 This recipe was a great start because it turned out fantastic.
 It's easy to do, the unique flavors are incredible, it's a complete meal, and it's an attractive presentation!

 Pork tenderloin is a long, thin, and cylindrical cut of meat that's relatively small compared to other cuts, usually weighing around one to one and one-half pounds.
 It is very tender and lean, with minimal marbling.
 It's easy to overcook it, but not with this recipe!

 Put potatoes and carrots around the tenderloin.
 I used carrots cut into pieces about three inches long and small "B" size red potatoes.
-I cut some of the larger potatoes in half and snugged the vegetables up against the sides of the slow cooker to get some brown on them.
+I cut some of the larger potatoes in half and nestled the vegetables along the sides of the slow cooker to get them to brown.
 Yum!

 Pour the sauce over the meat and vegetables, cover, and cook on high for about 4 hours.
 That is it!
-I'm a garnish lover, so I put everything into an oval serving dish and fancied it up with some thin slices of orange.
+I'm a garnish lover, so I put everything into an oval serving dish and garnished it with thin orange slices.

 I did that for you so you can see what a pretty dish it is, but it would be 100% as delicious served right out of the slow cooker!
 I am so happy with the recipe, and my husband, who doesn't love pork as much as I do, said it was delicious!
 He certainly cleaned his plate, and we saved the "plan-overs" for dinner the next evening!

-When the weather turns colder and our days get busy, it's so nice to have such a wonderful meal to come home to!
+When the weather is unpredictable and our days get busy, it's so nice to have such a wonderful meal to come home to!
 I will make this one again and again!
-Here are some of our other favorite cozy dinner recipes: Oven-Baked Hamburger Steak and Crockpot Cranberry Meatballs!
-If you have slow cooker recipes you'd like to share, I would be thrilled!
+Here are some of our other favorite cozy dinner recipes:

 A wonderful recipe for moist, tender pork tenderloin with potatoes and carrots made in a slow cooker.
 The sauce has intriguing flavors!